Dealing with Rodents on the Homestead (And How I Got Rid of Them)

 The Rodent Race

 I swore up and down there was no way I’d use poison.
 Absolutely not; forget about it.
 It was “cruel”.
 Well, would you like to know what else is cruel?
-Furry little baby rabbits being forced into a corner to have their innards torn out while still alive.
+Furry little baby rabbits being forced into a corner to have their innards torn out while still alive because you didn’t want to deal with the rodents on your homestead.
 The “eye for an eye” mentality isn’t my favorite, but the fighting side of my natural human instincts kicked in and I knew I had to do something, quick.

 I didn’t use poison…at first.
 I tried the bucket method and it didn’t work.
 There was never a single rodent caught, not even a bug fell into that bucket.
 After that, I tried some of the “cornstarch, flour and sugar mix” DIY ideas…the only thing to find that avenue was the ants.
 I put out snap traps and caught 4 rats, then they got smart and avoided the traps.
 I tried disguising them, putting them in boxes, etc. We got a “barn cat” who ended up having no interest in catching anything but the occasional lizard.